stordahl/steel-template-gatsby/README.md

     npm i
     ```

-3. Delete the 'content' directory & run the following commands from the Gatsby directory
+3. Delete the contents of the 'content' directory & run the following commands from inside the 'content' directory
     ```shell
     cd ..
     npm install -g @sanity/cli